Questions Frequently Asked About Estate Planning, Probate And Trust Administration

 - Plan for federal estate taxes.
 If you have a large estate, your estate may be subject to federal estate tax.
 By having a well-drafted tax-saving will, you can plan ahead to minimize or perhaps avoid altogether the burden of federal estate taxes.

 - Plan for state and federal income taxes on qualified plans, annuities and IRAs.
 Regardless of the size of your estate, if you have an annuity, qualified retirement plan or IRA, you should seek the assistance of an experienced estate planning attorney in planning your estate.
-The attorney can advise you how best to distribute these assets in the interests of saving income taxes after you die.
+The attorney can advise you on how best to distribute these assets in the interest of saving income taxes after you die.
 A few hours spent with an estate planning attorney now can possibly provide your heirs or your estate thousands of dollars in income tax savings.

 A durable financial power of attorney is a legal document that enables you to appoint an agent to perform specified legal actions for you if you are unavailable or unable to perform these actions for yourself.
 A durable power of attorney can be limited to a specific transaction, such as the sale of a car or the sale of real estate, or it can provide broad authority to perform a wide range of financial and legal actions.
 A durable power of attorney can also be effective immediately, or it can be written so that it only becomes effective upon the occurrence of a specified future event, such as illness or mental incapacity.